ocaml-tracing/.github/profile/README.md

 # ocaml-tracing

 This organization is intended as an umbrella for telemetry, tracing, and observability projects in the OCaml ecosystem.
+It a community organization, not an official one.